streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Some quests will require photos for their interface.

-Photo must be available on open license - so not every photo found across the Internet is usable.
-You can either take own photo or find an existing freely licensed photo.
+Photos must be available on open license - so not every photo found on the Internet is usable.
+You can either take your own photo or find an existing freely licensed photo.

 Good places to find freely licensed images are [Geograph](https://www.geograph.org.uk/) and [Wikimedia Commons](https://commons.wikimedia.org/).